torquebox/torquebox.org/news/2012-05-01-torquebox-2-0-2-released.md

 standard JavaEE services, including *scheduled jobs*, *caching*, *messaging*, and *services*.

+## JRuby 1.7 Compatibility

+We've tested TorqueBox with recent builds of JRuby's master branch to ensure it is compatible with the upcoming 1.7 release.
+Note that we're still bundling JRuby 1.6.7 and building TorqueBox against JRuby 1.6.7 so you'll need to bring your own JRuby 1.7.
+You'll also see a warning logged like "WARNING: TorqueBox was built and tested with JRuby 1.6.7 and you are running JRuby 1.7.0.dev".
+Once JRuby 1.7 is released we should be able to remove that warning.

 ## Updates on the Release Process and Versions

 The 2.0.x TorqueBox releases will be bugfixes only from this point